 Make the Cake

 - Make the batter.
-In a large bowl, sift together the flour, sugar, baking soda, salt, and cocoa powder.
-In another large bowl, gently beat together the oil, buttermilk, eggs, food coloring, vinegar, and vanilla with a handheld electric mixer.
-Add the sifted dry ingredients to the wet and mix until smooth and thoroughly combined.
+Sift the flour, sugar, baking soda, salt, and cocoa powder in a large bowl.
+In another large bowl, use a handheld electric mixer to gently beat together the vegetable oil, buttermilk, eggs, red food coloring, vinegar, and vanilla extract until everything is well combined.
+Gradually add the dry ingredients to the wet mixture, beating on low until the batter is smooth and fully combined.

 Make the Cream Cheese Frosting

 - Add sugar to preference.
-Gradually add the powdered sugar, continually beating until the frosting is light and fluffy.
-Depending on how stiff/ sweet you like your frosting, you make add the full amount of sugar or not.
+Gradually add the powdered sugar, about 1 cup at a time, beating continuously on low speed until the frosting is light and fluffy.
+Adjust the amount of sugar based on your preferred sweetness and consistency.

 Assemble